 Would you like more engagement on Instagram?
 Would you like 6.9 times higher engagement, to be exact?
 Because according to some recent stats, user-generated content in your Instagram feed will generate an incredible 6.9 times higher engagement as opposed to posts from your brand.

-As someone who manages two different blogs, I’m able to test out different strategies to see what works, and what doesn’t work so that I can give you the best advice possible.
+As someone who manages several different blogs, I’m able to test out different strategies to see what works, and what doesn’t work so that I can give you the best advice possible.

-For the last several months, I’ve been reposting user-generated content (UGC) as a method to grow my other blog’s Instagram account: @travellingwithadog to see how this method compares to other growth methods, and in this article, I want to tell you everything I learned while using the UGC method (and whether or not it really lives up to the hype).
+For the last several months, I’ve been reposting user-generated content (UGC) as a method to grow another Instagram account for a different blog, to see how this method compares to other growth methods.
+In this article, I want to tell you everything I learned while using the UGC method (and whether or not it really lives up to the hype).

 What is User-Generated Content (UGC)?

 First, let’s quickly review what UGC is.
 User-generated content is simply re-posting content created by your audience (with proper credit, of course) to your social media accounts.

 On Twitter, you can retweet.
 On Facebook, you can share.
 And on Instagram, you can share posts to your story or your feed.

 Reposting photos is beneficial for both parties: you are able to grow your brand by showcasing your audience’s images and your audience has the potential to be featured on your account, which in turn can drive followers back to them.